Shravan98/Credit-Card-Fraud-Detection/README.md

 5 classifiers are used.

 1.Logistic regression
 2.Neural Networks
 3.K-means
 4.SVM
-5. Decision Trees
+5.Decision Trees

 The dataset used is available at this link https://www.kaggle.com/mlg-ulb/creditcardfraud.